 - Less time.
 You won’t have to take extra time out of your life or from work.
 You may need to appear in court at unexpected times and have to take more time off work, which could create bigger problems.

 - Less money.
-When you settle, you won’t get as much money as you would if a judge were to decide.
+When you settle, you might not get as much money as you would if a judge were to decide.
 The settlement amount is almost always less than what you would get in the courtroom if you won.

 - No admittance to guilt by either party.
 There would be no one admitting guilt and there would be no public record of the wrongdoing.